-The second scenario in which you have already been negotiating an offer and additional offer/offers come in needs a lot more care from the sellers/listing agent, as this is a scenario where emotions can create major problems.
+The second scenario in which you have already been negotiating an offer and additional offers come in needs a lot more care from the sellers/listing agent, as this is a scenario where emotions can create significant problems.

-The code of ethics is very clear on this issue.
-"When acting as listing brokers, Realtors shall continue to submit to the seller all offers and counter offers until closing or until execution of the contract unless the seller has waived this obligation in writing."
+The code of ethics is self-explanatory on this issue.
+"When acting as listing brokers, Realtors shall continue to submit to the seller all offers and counter-offers until closing or until execution of the contract unless the seller has waived this obligation in writing."

-The goal as a listing agent should always be to get the sellers the best terms and conditions.
+The goal of a listing agent should always be to get the sellers the best terms and conditions.
 Is it frustrating to be in this situation as a buyer's agent...you bet it is!!
-Rules are rules though and this is how the Real Estate game is played.
+Rules are rules though, and this is how the Real Estate game is played.

-Multiple offers are always a sellers best friend so to speak.
-In most circumstances a seller is going to walk away with more than if the multiple offer situation did not exist.
-The seller will most likely be in the drivers seat if minor issues come up with inspections as well.
-The buyer may fear the seller jumping to one of the other buyers who lost out if they raise too many issues.
+Multiple offers are always a seller's best friend so to speak.
+In most circumstances, a seller is going to walk away with more than if the multiple offer situation did not exist.
+The seller will most likely be in the driver's seat if minor issues come up with inspections as well.
+The buyer may fear the seller jumping to one of the other buyers who lost out if they raise too many problems.

 Over the years I have been involved with many multiple offers where the seller did not choose the highest bid.
 An example on a few occasions has been one of the parties being more flexible with extending a closing date so the kids could finish school.
-As a buyers agent you should never loose site of what could be important to the seller.
+As a buyer's agent, you should never lose sight of what could be relevant to the seller.

 Besides increasing the price here are a few examples of what the buyer could do to make their offer more attractive.

 - Shorten the time to get inspections done.

 - Shorten the mortgage contingency date or remove it altogether if the buyer is 100% certain they will get approved.